RONNCC/managers-playbook/README.md

 An exceptional engineering manager elevates the team's standards by fostering a culture of continuous improvement and innovation.
 Every week should mark a new milestone, with the team surpassing its previous achievements in efficiency, creativity, and problem-solving.
 You don’t just manage; you lead by example, inspiring a sharper focus and a profound sense of purpose.
 The progress is tangible and energizing.
 While staff engineers act as force multipliers through technology, you serve as a multiplier through people.

+### Why do you want to be an EM?
+Amplifying impact.
+As an EM, you build bridges between brilliant minds, inspire growth, and create an environment where innovation thrives.
+You'll transform challenges into opportunities and empower others to reach their full potential

 ## How technical should I be?

 Effective engineering managers ought to possess a strong technical background, having firsthand experience with the challenges their teams encounter.
 I advise individuals to consider transitioning into management only after reaching at least a senior engineer level and ideally have at least 10 years of technical individual contributor experience.
 It's essential to bear the battle scars of technical endeavors.